 Recent versions of Autodesk software don’t support Windows XP and Vista anymore.
 Some products won’t run on a 32Bit operating system.
 For example Revit and 3ds Max.
 Check the system requirements if your operating system is supported.

 Remember that Windows 7 and Windows 7 SP1 are different.
 If the requirements say Windows 7 SP1, you can’t install it on Windows 7.
 You need to upgrade it to Windows 7 SP1 first.

 8. Your Computer is not Capable of Running Autodesk Product

 Your computer and environment may not capable of running the software.
 It might be difficult to check by ourselves, especially if we are going to install multiple products on the computer.

 Autodesk provides Autodesk Prerequisite Checker to help you check your system before installing the software.
 It saves you precious time!

 To sum up

-There are many things that can make installation fail.
+There are many things that can make the installation fail.
 Autodesk products rely heavily on the operating system and their prerequisites.
-The problems listed here are just the problems I find on a regular basis on Autodesk forum.
+The problems listed here are just the problems I find on a regular basis on the Autodesk forum.

 To avoid problems during installation, I strongly suggest you read this Autodesk knowledge base: Preparing your system for installation.